cfech/docker-kubernetes/README.md

 Kubernetes cluster runs in a vm so we cant just give it an image from our local machine, must pull it from a registry

+- talking to the master node
+- scheduler analyzes currently running pods and finds best node fro the new pods

     kubectl create deployment first-app --image=cfech/first-kub
     [       cmd       ] [name of deployment ] [image location]

 Shows the deployments